oracle-livelabs/database-maa/zdm-physical-online-with-backup/target-db-provision/target-db-provision.md

 6. Check database characterset.

-   Run the below query to identify the database character set and national characterset.
+   Execute the below query after connecting to source database using connection established in step 2.
      ```console
      <copy>
      select PARAMETER,VALUE from nls_database_parameters where parameter like '%NLS%CHARACTERSET';